hymeram/mrp/README.md

-# Multilevel Regression and Poststratification (MRP)
+# Multilevel Regression and Post-stratification (MRP)

 ## Intro

-Multilevel Regression and Poststratification (MRP or MrP) is an increasingly utilised method in survey research to make inferences about a target population from survey data that may not be representative of the target population.
+Multilevel Regression and Post-stratification (MRP or MrP) is an increasingly utilised method in survey research to make inferences about a target population from survey data that may not be representative of the target population.
 MRP has two primary uses, to correct for biased survey samples and for small area estimation.
 The following examples show some of my experiments with MRP to investigate some of the social and political questions I find interesting.

 ## [Example 1: Estimating constituency voting intention using MRP](https://github.com/hymeram/mrp/tree/main/1.voting_intention)